Why stacking 7 tools costs more than an integrated solution

 - Centralized documentation

-- Rapid skill development
+- Rapid skills upgrading

-- Accelerated onboarding for new recruits
+- Accelerated onboarding of new recruits

 A single point of contact for support

-- Faster resolution of cross-functional issues
+- Faster resolution of cross-functional problems

-- A true partnership relationship possible
+- A true partnership is possible

-- Single product roadmap to follow
+- Unique product roadmap to follow

-Unified data in real-time
+Unified real-time data

-- Consolidated view of your entire activity
+- Consolidated view of your entire business

-- Automatic and always up-to-date dashboards
+- Automatic, up-to-date dashboards

 - Ability to make informed decisions quickly